iar5/sph-watersimulation/Readme.md

 # Descripion

-Partikelbased fluid simulation based on SPH and Mathias Müller's paper "Particle-Based Fluid Simulation for Interactive Applications".
-The implementation follows the lagrangian viewport.
+Smoothed Particle Hydrodynamics fluid simulation based on Mathias Müller's paper "Particle-Based Fluid Simulation for Interactive Applications" with lagrangian viewport.

-# Execute
+# Execution
-Install a local server if needed with
+A local server is required to run the application locally.
+E.g.
 `npm install http-server -g`

-and run with
+and start with

-`http-server .`
+`http-server`